What to Bring

 Please do not bring your dog to Gundog Puppy or Beginner Gundog Classes wearing one as they will not have reached the required level of heelwork training.
 They will spend each session sounding as though they are choking.
 Only those dogs who attain Junior and Advanced Gundog Classes will be capable of walking to heel without pulling.
 For dogs who have been trained to this level,

-we recommend the use of a Limited Slip Lead which has an adjustable stopper attached which will restrict the amount of tightening on the lead to the size of the dog’s neck.
+We recommend the use of a Limited Slip Leadwhich has an adjustable stopper attached which will restrict the amount of tightening on the lead to the size of the dog’s neck.

 This type of lead provides the best of both worlds; a lead which can easily be removed, but will not harm the dog’s neck if they do pull (no more than pulling whilst wearing a standard collar anyway).